 The unfamiliar nature of these experiences, combined with the sense of community developed by participating in them, creates a climate in which individuals can challenge their current perceptions, and affords them an opportunity to modify habitual behaviors while enriching their self-esteem.

-We typically head out on adventures every Saturday, and most of our clients agree it’s one of the highlights of the week.
+We typically head out on adventures every Saturday, and most of our students agree it’s one of the highlights of the week.

-Additionally, throughout the week, our clients participate in biking and hiking as they wish.
+Additionally, throughout the week, our students participate in biking and hiking as they wish.

 There are solid scientific reasons why Adventure and Recreation works so well.

 For example, adrenaline and dopamine, two key neurotransmitters in the brain, are both affected by exercise and physical challenge, and these, combined with the natural beauty of our location, facilitate a lasting lesson that getting healthy can be FUN!

 You may think that Arizona is dry as a bone, but Oak Creek, which runs through Sedona, offers plenty of water and challenging rapids.
 Here, our students get wet and learn to work as a team.

 “It was one of the most fun days of my life.
 Once I got over the fear of being wet, I was able to really embrace it and get into the thrill of navigating those rapids.
 It involves a lot of control as well as a lot of letting go, kind of like life.” — Male Client